This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 What are the key laws and controls governing the regulatory regime for waste in your jurisdiction?

 The main federal statue governing waste is the General Waste Law.
 All of Mexico states have their own waste laws in place.
-All activities involving hazardous waste are overseen by federal agencies (SEMARNAT or ASEA), while state authorities regulate all activities involving non-hazardous waste, also classified as waste subject to special handling.
+All activities involving hazardous waste are overseen by federal agencies (SEMARNAT or ASEA), while state authorities regulate all activities involving non-hazardous waste, also classified as waste subject to special handling (such as plastic and metal waste, for example).

 Do producers of waste retain any liabilities in respect of the waste after having transferred it to another person for treatment or disposal off-site (e.g. if the other person goes bankrupt or does not properly handle or dispose of the waste)?

-They may if they hired a waste transportation and disposal company that is not licensed to handle the waste.
+Yes, particularly if they hired a waste transportation and disposal company that is not licensed to handle, transport or dispose of the waste.
 The General Waste Law provides that liability remains with the generator if waste is transferred unlawfully.

 Once the waste is transferred to a licensed disposal company or facility, the producer is relieved from liability if the waste handling company goes bankrupt or does not properly handle or dispose of the waste.